4-H Poultry Judging

 What is Poultry Judging?

-4-H Poultry Judging is a 4-H Activity in which participants compete in teams to demonstrate poultry judging mastery.
+4-H Poultry Judging is a 4-H Activity in which participants compete in teams or as individuals to demonstrate poultry judging mastery.

 Participants and Scoring

-A poultry judging team has three or four members from a county.
+A poultry judging team has three or four members.
 The three highest scores from a team combine into a single team score.

 The top North Carolina team represents the state at the National 4-H Poultry and Egg Conference.